-The sales of energy, by volume, used in transport may be partially or fully excluded from these calculations.
+The sales of energy, by volume, used in transport may be partially or fully excluded from those calculations.

-Member States shall decide how the calculated quantity of new savings is to be phased over each period referred to in points (a) and (b) as long as the required total cumulative savings have been achieved by the end of each period.
+Member States shall decide how the calculated quantity of new savings is to be phased over each period referred to in points (a) and (b), provided that the required total cumulative savings have been achieved by the end of each period.

-- 2. Subject to paragraph 3, each Member State may: - (a) carry out the calculation required by point (a) of paragraph 1 using values of 1 % in 2014 and 2015; 1.25 % in 2016 and 2017; and 1.5 % in 2018, 2019 and 2020; - (b) exclude from the calculation all or part of the sales, by volume, of energy used in industrial activities listed in Annex I to Directive 2003/87/EC; - (c) allow energy savings achieved in the energy transformation, distribution and transmission sectors, including efficient district heating and cooling infrastructure, as a result of implementing the requirements set out in Article 14(4), point (b) of Article 14(5) and Article 15(1) to (6) and (9), to be counted towards the amount of energy savings required under paragraph 1; - (d) count energy savings resulting from individual actions newly implemented since 31 December 2008 that continue to have an impact in 2020 and beyond and which can be measured and verified, towards the amount of energy savings referred to in paragraph 1; - (e) count energy savings that stem from policy measures provided it can be demonstrated that those measures result in individual actions undertaken after 1 January 2018 and before 31 December 2020 which deliver savings after 31 December 2020. - (f) exclude from the calculation of the energy savings requirement referred to in paragraph 1, 30% of the verifiable amount of energy generated on or in buildings for own use as a result of policy measures promoting new installation of renewable energy technologies.
+- 2. Subject to paragraph 3, each Member State may: - (a) carry out the calculation required by point (a) of paragraph 1 using values of 1 % in 2014 and 2015; 1.25 % in 2016 and 2017; and 1.5 % in 2018, 2019 and 2020; - (b) exclude from the calculation all or part of the sales, by volume, of energy used in industrial activities listed in Annex I to Directive 2003/87/EC; - (c) allow energy savings achieved in the energy transformation, distribution and transmission sectors, including efficient district heating and cooling infrastructure, as a result of implementing the requirements set out in Article 14(4), point (b) of Article 14(5) and Article 15(1) to (6) and (9), to be counted towards the amount of energy savings required under paragraph 1; - (d) count energy savings resulting from individual actions newly implemented since 31 December 2008 that continue to have an impact in 2020 and beyond and which can be measured and verified, towards the amount of energy savings referred to in paragraph 1; - (e) count energy savings that stem from policy measures provided it can be demonstrated that those measures result in individual actions undertaken after 1 January 2018 and before 31 December 2020 which deliver savings after 31 December 2020; - (f) exclude from the calculation of the energy savings requirement referred to in paragraph 1, 30% of the verifiable amount of energy generated on or in buildings for own use as a result of policy measures promoting new installation of renewable energy technologies.

-3. All the options chosen under paragraph 2 taken together must amount to no more than 35 % of the amount of energy savings referred to in paragraph 1.
-Member States shall apply and calculate the effect of the options chosen for the periods referred to in points (a) and (b) of paragraph 1 separately:
+3. Member States shall apply and calculate the effect of the options chosen for the periods referred to in points (a) and (b) of paragraph 1 separately:

-- (a) for the calculation of the amount of energy savings required for the period referred to in point (a) of paragraph 1 Member States may make use of points (a), (b), (c) and (d) of paragraph 2; - (b) for the calculation of the amount of energy savings required for the period referred to in point (b) of paragraph 1 Member States may make use of points (b), (c) and (d) of paragraph 2, provided individual actions in the meaning of point (d) continue to have a verifiable and measurable impact after 31 December 2020.
+- (a) for the calculation of the amount of energy savings required for the period referred to in point (a) of paragraph 1 Member States may make use of points (a), (b), (c) and (d) of paragraph 2.
+All the options chosen under paragraph 2 taken together shall amount to no more than 25 % of the amount of energy savings referred to in paragraph 1 (a); - (b) for the calculation of the amount of energy savings required for the periods referred to in point (b) of paragraph 1 Member States may make use of points (b), (c) (d), (e) and (f) of paragraph 2, provided individual actions in the meaning of point (d) continue to have a verifiable and measurable impact after 31 December 2020.
+All the options chosen under paragraph 2 taken together shall amount to no more than 35 % of the amount of energy savings referred to in paragraph 1 (b).

-Energy savings achieved after 31 December 2020 may not count towards the cumulative savings amount required for the period from 1 January 2014 to 31 December 2020.
+4. Energy savings achieved after 31 December 2020 may not count towards the cumulative savings amount required for the period from 1 January 2014 to 31 December 2020.